hibiken/asynq/README.md

 }
 ```

-4. In `consumer.go`, create a `Background` instance to process tasks.
+In `consumer.go`, create a `Background` instance to process the tasks.

+`NewBackground` function takes `RedisConnOpt` and `Config`.

+You can take a look at documentation on `Config` to see the available options.

+We are only going to specify the concurrency in this example.

 ```go
 // consumer.go